The category of $\pi$-finite spaces: Descent and cartesian closure

 Let $\Delta$ be the category of simplices.
 We shall denote the colimit functor (also called realization) $\cS^{\Delta\op}\to \cS$ by $X \mapsto |X |$ and its right adjoint (constant diagram) by $X\mapsto \underline X$.
 The latter functor is fully faithful, and $|-|$ presents $\cS$ as a reflective subcategory of $\cS\splx$.
-We denote $W$ the class of maps of $\cS^{\Delta\op}$ send to invertible maps by the colimit functor.
+We denote $W$ the class of maps of $\cS^{\Delta\op}$ sent to invertible maps by the colimit functor.
 We call them {\it colimit equivalences}.
-For an object $X$ in $\cS$, a {\it resolution} of $X$ is defined as a simplicial diagram $X_\bullet$ equipped with a colimit cocone with apex $X$.
+For an object $X$ in $\cS$, a {\it resolution} of $X$ is defined as a simplicial diagram $X $ equipped with a colimit cocone with apex $X$.
 Such a cocone is equivalent to a map $X \to \underline X$ which is in $W$.

-The projective--surjective weak factorization system induces a Reedy weak factorization system on $\cS^{\Delta\op}$ (see \cite[Section 4]{MazelGee:model}).
-Maps in the right class are sometimes called {\it hypercoverings} or {\it trivial fibrations}, we shall call them {\it hypersurjective}.
-Their class is defined as the (weak) right orthogonal to the maps $\partial\Delta[n]\to \Delta[n]$ ($n\geq0$).
+The projective--surjective weak factorization system induces a Reedy weak factorization system on $\cS^{\Delta\op}$.
+This weak factorization system is the cofibration--trivial~fibration factorization system of \cite[Theorem 4.4]{MazelGee:model}.
+The maps in the right class are the (weak) right orthogonal to the maps $\partial\Delta[n]\to \Delta[n]$ ($n\geq0$).
+We shall call them {\it hypersurjective} maps.
+A hypersurjective map $U \to 1$ is the same thing as a {\it hypercovering} in the topos $\cS$ in the sense of \cite[Definition 6.5.3.2]{Lurie:HTT}.
 The following lemma is a crucial property of hypersurjective maps.